soberhacker/obsidian-telegram-sync/docs/Template Variables List.md

 Created: {{creationDate:YYYY-DD-MM}} {{creationTime:HH:mm:ss}}
 ```

+- If Note Content Template is unspecified, template by default will be equal {{content}}
 - All available formats for dates and time you can find in [Monent JS Docs](https://momentjs.com/docs/#/parsing/string-format/)
-- If Note Content Template is unspecified, template by default will be equal {{content}}.
-This variable is used to convey the appearance of the note as similar to the message as possible.